makogan02/cse15l-lab-reports/Lab2.md

 * What are the relevant arguments to those methods, and the values of any relevant fields of the class?

 The argument for the method is the url which is the url the user provides.
-The string parameter `String s`, starts as an empty string and it`s what I return at the end of the method.
+The string parameter `String s`, starts as an empty string and it is what gets returned at the end of the method.
 The parameter `int row`, keeps track of the number of rows and it`s value at the beginning is 1.

 * How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.